Edge Caching

 There are a couple of ways you can clear your site’s edge cache.
 Note: If your theme or an active plugin on your site has built-in cache, we recommend clearing the cache there first.

-Clear Cache in Your WordPress Dashboard
+Clear cache in your WordPress Dashboard

-If the Kinsta Must Use (MU) plugin is installed, you can clear Edge Caching (and other types of cache) in your WordPress dashboard.
+If the Kinsta Must Use (MU) plugin is installed, you can clear edge caching (and other types of cache) in your WordPress dashboard.
 Log in to your WordPress dashboard and do one of the following:

 • Click the Clear All Caches button on the Kinsta Cache plugin page in your WordPress dashboard.